-Figure 5-2 shows the fuel diversity index (FDIc) for RPM installed capacity.
-The FDIc is defined as $1 - \sum{i=1}^{N} s_i^2$ , where $s_i$ is the percent share of fuel type i.
-The minimum possible value for the FDIc is zero, corresponding to all capacity from a single fuel type.
-The maximum possible value for the FDIc is achieved when each fuel type has an equal share of capacity.
+Figure 5-2 shows the fuel diversity index (FDI_c) for RPM installed capacity.37 The FDI_c is defined as $1 - \sum{i=1}^{N} s_i^2$, where s_i is the percent share of fuel type i.
+The minimum possible value for the FDI is zero, corresponding to all capacity from a single fuel type.
+The maximum possible value for the FDI is achieved when each fuel type has an equal share of capacity.
 For a capacity mix of eight fuel types, the maximum achievable index is 0.875.
-The fuel type categories used in the calculation of the FDIc are the eight fuel sources in Table 5-3.
-The FDIc is stable and does not exhibit any long-term trends.
+The fuel type categories used in the calculation of the FDI are the eight fuel sources in Table 5-3.
+The FDI is stable and does not exhibit any long-term trends.
 The only significant deviation occurred with the expansion of the PJM footprint.
-On April 1, 2002, PJM expanded with the addition of Allegheny Power System, which added about 12,000 MW of generation.
-The reduction in the FDIc resulted from an increase in coal capacity resources.
-A similar but more significant reduction occurred in 2004 with the expansion into the ComEd, AEP, and Dayton Power & Light Control Zones.
-The average FDIc for 2020 decreased 1.3 percent compared to 2019.
-Figure 5-2 also includes the expected FDIc through June 2021 based on cleared RPM auctions.
-The expected FDIc is indicated in Figure 5-2 by the dashed orange line.
+On April 1, 2002, PJM expanded with the addition of Allegheny Power System, which added about 12,000 MW of generation.38 The reduction in the FDI resulted from an increase in coal capacity resources.
+A similar but more significant reduction occurred in 2004 with the expansion into the COMED, AEP, and DAY Control Zones.39 The average FDI for the first quarter of 2021 decreased 0.4 percent compared to the first quarter of 2020.
+Figure 5-2 also includes the expected FDI through June 2021 based on cleared RPM auctions.
+The expected FDI is indicated in Figure 5-2 by the dashed orange line.